geomarker-io/appc/README.md

 ## Developing

+> Please note that the appc project is released with a [Contributor Code of Conduct](http://geomarker.io/appc/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 To create and release geomarker data for release assets, as well as to create the AQS training data, train, and evaluate a generalized random forest model, use [`just`](https://just.systems/man/en/) to execute recipes in the `justfile`.

 ```sh